Menu

 Responsibility:

 It is the responsibility of the training provider to decide what part(s), if any, of their training content qualifies as didactic supervision and to be willing to verify it as such, where appropriate, for graduates of theirs seeking IAHIP accreditation.
-Obviously, any hours of training classified as didactic supervision in an application for accreditation must not be included as well elsewhere in the application under any of the Theory and Group Learning headings set out in clause 4 of the Bye-Law
+Obviously, any hours of training classified as didactic supervision in an application for accreditation must not be included as well elsewhere in the application under any of the Theory and Group Learning headings set out in the Bye Laws.

 The Irish Association of Humanistic